This post covers the best things to do in Los Angeles in September, updated for 2025.

 NOTE: Both the TCL Chinese Theatre and Dolby Theatre tours are available on at least one major Los Angeles tourist pass.

-Los Angeles has a few festivals taking place in September, some with night hours.
+Los Angeles has many events and festivals taking place in September, some with night hours.

 Check out a Los Angeles Bar